Barter booms as Iran's small exporters struggle on

 "You go to the free zones in Iran and most of the factories are closed," he said of the areas set up by the Iranian government to encourage manufacturing for export.

-The impact of the sanctions can be seen in Dubai, once a major center for financing Iran's non-oil exports.
+The impact of the sanctions can be seen in Dubai, once a major centre for financing Iran's non-oil exports.

 As recently as two years ago the Dubai operations of Bank Melli, a major Iranian bank, handled 300 to 400 letters of credit per month, often for large-scale deals, said a source familiar with the operations.